 While fraud is never truly going to completely disappear, do not get thrown off by the headlines that tend to sensationalize the threat of mobile fraud.
 Fact is, all fraud is bad fraud.

 Now that we have covered why advertisers need to change and the barriers that were supposedly preventing them from doing so, we’re ready to move on to making that change happen.
-In part 3 of this series, we will explore how to bring together these partnership worlds by identifying the technology they share, translating the opportunities that already exist, and (re)introducing the partners that make it all possible.
+In Part 3 of this series, we explore how to bring together these affiliate marketing worlds by identifying the technology they share, translating the opportunities that already exist, and (re)introducing the partners that make it all possible.